investwl/investwl/README.md

-- 👋 Hi, I’m @investwl
+- 👋 Hi, I’m William Angjaya
 - 👀 I’m interested in learning about Artificial Intelligence / Machine Learning !
 - 🌱 I’m able to program in Python and C, a little rusty in PostgreSQL, HTML, CSS!
 - 💞️ I’m looking to collaborate on someone who could be a mentor